 Photo credit: Julie Cordeiro Photography

-Dances by Isadora’s mission is to share the history of dance as an art form with a contemporary audience through the presentation and teaching of the work of modern dance pioneer, Isadora Duncan (1877-1927).
-The company is also dedicated to the growth of new work which comments on history and culture while making connections from past to present with an eye to future innovation.
+Dances by Isadora Boston’s mission is to share the work of modern dance pioneer and feminist, Isadora Duncan (1877-1927).
+The company is also dedicated to the growth of new work which comments on history and culture while making connections from the past to the present.
+Considered the Mother of Modern Dance, Duncan drew inspiration from nature and natural movements as well as classical Greek art and myths to develop an entirely new way of moving that freed the body of both physical and social constraints.
 Dances by Isadora is committed to educating audiences/students of all ages through touring its educational programs and performances.

 We were thrilled to be part of the Jacob’s Pillow 85th Anniversary Season!
 Inside/Out Series, Thursday, July 13 at 6:15pm.
 Our program featured historic work by Duncan including Nocturne and Bacchanal as well as Allegretto, with choreography by Catherine Gallant, the director and co-founder of Dances by Isadora, inspired by Duncan’s 1908 work to the music of Beethoven.